-RAN1 has introduced UE capability 45-1a (Component 1: Support of inter- frequency L1- RSRP measurement [with and/or without gap] and reporting based on SSB(s) of candidate cell(s)) for inter-frequency L1 measurement.
+RAN1 has introduced UE capability 45-1a (Component 1: Support of inter- frequency L1- RSRP measurement and reporting based on SSB(s) of candidate cell(s)) for inter-frequency L1 measurement.
 For inter-frequency L1 measurement, both inter-frequency L1 measurement with Type MG and inter-frequency L1 measurement without gap (target SSB within DL active BWP) are supported.
 A separate capability for inter-frequency L1 measurement without gap (39-2) is needed and it is necessary to make it clear that UE supports inter-frequency with Type 1 measurement gap by default if UE reports supporting 45-1a but not 39-2.
 Regarding the granularity, UE may use CA capability to support inter-f L1 measurement without gap, as such implementation will have less impact on UE.
 To leave more flexibility for UE implementation, we suggest the capability “inter-frequency with Type 1 measurement gap” can be reported per BC.

 Proposal 2: Add the capability inter-frequency L1-RSRP measurement without gap in RAN4 feature list (39-2).